scalawithcats/scala-with-cats/src/pages/codata/conclusions.md

 ## Conclusions

+Codata is defined by its interface: what we can do with it.
+We sometimes call these destructors, observations, or ???

+Structural corecursion.

+Data can be transformed to codata and vice versa.

+Infinite elements and extensibility as decision making criteria for choosing between data and codata.

 - How to Add Laziness to a Strict Language Without Even Being Odd http://hh.diva-portal.org/smash/record.jsf?pid=diva2%3A413532&dswid=-2514
 - Codata in Action
   https://www.microsoft.com/en-us/research/uploads/prod/2020/01/CoDataInAction.pdf